zcorpan/html-parser-book/manuscript/introduction.md

 <input checkbox>
 ```

-...is per SGML rules equivalent to:
+…is per SGML rules equivalent to:

 ```html
 <input type="checkbox">
 ```

-...but HTML parsers treat it as:
+…but HTML parsers treat it as:

 ```html
 <input checkbox="">